YonathanGuez/ocp-acm-cluster-provisioner/README.md

 ### AWS Requirements

-- Valid AWS account with appropriate permissions
+Red Hat Demo Platform provides:

 - AWS Access Key ID and Secret Access Key
 - Base DNS domain (provided by RHDP system)
+  (Valid AWS account with appropriate permissions)

 ### ACM Hub Cluster

 - An existing ACM Hub cluster must be running and accessible
-- You must be logged in to the hub cluster with `oc login`
+- You must be logged in to the hub cluster with `oc login` for the first time

-### Credentials
+### Credentials (optional)

+This script will generate for you:

 - Red Hat OpenShift pull secret (from your Red Hat account)
 - SSH key pair in PEM format (can be generated or provided)